- R&D 100 Awards

 The principal investigators should include those who led the project/product development.
 Think of it as synonymous with team leader/leaders.
 The development team should include anyone that was involved in the development of the project/product that you’d like to make sure receives recognition.

-This information is purely for the judges use and will not be published.
-Team members also will not be contacted - this is purely for the use of the judges.
+This information is for the judges use and will not be published.
+Team members also will not be contacted-this is purely for the use of the judges.
+Once your entry is recognized your team can celebrate.

 What do the judges say about my entry?